You may be wondering about the difference between CPA (Certified Public Accountant) and accountants in general… aren’t they the same?

 If you find this article helpful, please consider signing up to my mini-course, the most effective way for me to send you:

-Whether you are an auditor or financial analysts working in a company’s accounting department, you can always make the jump to a bigger competitor.
+Whether you are an auditor or a financial analyst in a company’s accounting department, you can always jump to a bigger competitor.

-For auditors, it would mean switching from local/regional firms to national firms and the Big 4; for those working in non-public accounting, it could mean going from a regional company to a big, multi-national, fortune 500 corporations.
+For auditors, it would mean switching from local/regional firms to national firms and the Big 4; for those working in non-public accounting, it could mean going from a regional company to a big, multi-national, Fortune 500 corporation.

-If you are working in a “hot” industry and Big 4 is looking to expand that division, you have a pretty chance of success.
+If you are working in a “hot” industry and Big 4 is looking to expand that division, you have a good chance of success.
 But is the switching good or bad for you?

-Here is the pros and cons of working in a regional CPA firm vs Big 4.
+Here are the pros and cons of working in a regional CPA firm vs Big 4.

 Depending on the size of the company and whether it is a private or listed company, your experience will vary greatly.

-It could be a pretty stable job churning out monthly management report and annual financial report.
+It could be a pretty stable job churning out monthly management reports and annual financial reports.

-General tips is to pick a business sector that (1) you are interested in and (2) has a relatively good future.
+General tips are to pick a business sector that (1) you are interested in and (2) has a relatively good future.
 Then it could be a stable yet interesting job.

-The switch from corporate to public accounting is relatively rare, and if it does happen it is most likely at the senior level when the CPA firm looks for expertise in a particular business sector.
+The switch from corporate to public accounting is relatively rare.
+If it does happen, it is most likely at the senior level when the CPA firm looks for expertise in a particular business sector.

-If you started with public accounting and switched to corporate in the middle of your career, when you accumulate enough experience and connection you can certainly think about going back to public accounting by starting your own CPA firm.
+Suppose you started with public accounting and switched to corporate in the middle of your career when you accumulated enough experience and connections.
+In that case, you can certainly think about going back to public accounting by starting your own CPA firm.

 As your own boss, there are more flexibility and upside, but it comes with the extra stress and risk that you need to consider as a business owner.